-I am a fourth-year PhD Student in the Department of Statistics & Data Science at CMU.
+I am a fourth-year PhD Student in Statistics at Carnegie Mellon University.

 I am very lucky to be advised by Aaditya Ramdas and Cosma Shalizi.